 One Action Multiplied Can Make a Big Difference!

-As a result of Covid-19 restrictions, waste from take-away meals has increased 2.2 times over last year’s volume (and that was based on data before the more recent expansion of the restrictions).
-Think about how often you grab a takeaway coffee, a bottle of water, a chocolate bar or those sachets of wasabi and soy sauce for your takeaway sushi?
+Think about how often you grab a takeaway coffee, a bottle of water or those sachets of wasabi and soy sauce for your takeaway sushi?
 What about the disposable cutlery wrapped in a little plastic bag or the plastic cup containing chopped fruit?
-What about the plastic lid and the plastic straw that come with the disposable cup containing your smoothie/ slushie/ milkshake?
+And the plastic lid and plastic straw that come with the disposable cup your smoothie/ slushie/ milkshake comes in?
 All these little choices add up to a lot of waste created.

 But all of this disposable plastic can be avoided with pre-planning and a

-As consumers, we have power in how we spend our money and what messages we want to give to companies.
+Consumers have power in how they spend their money.
 The packaging that companies choose to deliver their products in can change.
 When customers use their power of choice, they are sending a strong message to companies.

 Support the companies that are prioritising waste reduction actions and striving for a less polluted environment for all.